U Saw Baw Mu Tu's Story

 Photo credit: Khin Yadanar Toe / AGE Myanmar

-Every month, the Inclusive Self-Help Groups (ISHGs) gather as they always have, talking, sharing, checking in on one another.
-Network meetings continue, volunteers visit older people at home, and the community keeps moving forward together.
+Every month, members of the Inclusive Self‑Help Groups (ISHGs) gather as they always have, talking, sharing, and checking in on older neighbours.
+Volunteers make home visits, network meetings continue, and the sense of community remains strong.

 For U Saw Baw Mu Tu, these routines matter deeply.
 “Even when life feels uncertain,” he says, “older people should not feel alone.”